OgGhostJelly/ogj-ferium/README.md

 > If your output directory's `mods` and/or `resourcepacks` folders are not empty when setting it, ferium will offer to create a backup.
 > Please do so if it contains any files you would like to keep.

-Now after adding your modpack, run `ferium modpack upgrade` to download the modpack to your output directory.
+Now after adding your modpack, run `ogj-ferium modpack upgrade` to download the modpack to your output directory.
 This defaults to `.minecraft`, which is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.
 You can choose to pick a custom output directory when adding the modpack or [change it later](#configure).